 Global warming is mainly caused by the increased amount of carbon dioxide and other anthropogenic gases in the atmosphere that trap heat.
-In many farm animals, emissions come from methane from digestive processes, and methane is actually a gas four times as potent than carbon dioxide in absorbing heat and warming the planet.
-70 billion animals are grown, killed, and consumed globally every year and they all release methane in the form of farts – imagine how much additional methane that adds to the atmosphere!
+In many farm animals, emissions come from methane from digestive processes.
+Methane is actually a gas four times as potent than carbon dioxide in absorbing heat and warming the planet.
+70 billion animals are grown, killed, and consumed globally every year.
+And they all release methane in the form of farts.
+Imagine how much additional methane that adds to the atmosphere!

-Aside from that, large patches of land are cleared to convert forested areas into land for livestock, as well as for growing their food and fodder.
+Also, large patches of land are cleared to convert forested areas into land for livestock, growing their food and fodder.
 83% of farmland is actually used for pasture or fodder crops like corn and soy!
-Land use change has substantially altered Earth’s landscape and degraded nuatural habitats, and will continue to do so with increasing global demand for meat.
-On top of that, agriculture requires large amounts of water and energy – 27% of global freshwater consumption is actually used by the meat and dairy industry.
+Land use change has substantially altered Earth’s landscape and degraded nuatural habitats.
+And it will continue to do so with increasing global demand for meat.
+On top of that, agriculture requires large amounts of water and energy.
+And 27% of global freshwater consumption is actually used by the meat and dairy industry.
 As such, meat consumption can be seen as a black hole for resources.

 How about dairy product alternatives?
 These can be argued to be even harder to replace.
 Dairy milk can be replaced with soy or almond milk, though do note that even these alternatives may lead to unsustainable farming practices, depending where these products come from.

 Want to make a difference, but feel like you can’t give up meat entirely?
 Consider adopting a flexitarian diet then!
-It is less strict than being a vegetarian or vegan and such diets recommend a plant-based meal complemented with lean meats such as chicken and turkey.
+It is less strict than being a vegetarian or vegan!
+Such diets recommend a plant-based meal complemented with lean meats such as chicken and turkey.

 We’ve only touched on a few sustainability issues in this article – there are so many more, including packaging problems and the excessive use of pesticides in fresh produce.
 We cover that, and more, at our Shopping For Sustainability Events!
 In the meantime, as you become a more conscious consumer, your choices in the supermarket can really make a difference.